On this page, you can find updates about our response and resources available for at-home learning or outdoor activities.

 Thank you to everyone who has been so understanding concerning the cancellations and changes to our availability and schedule.
 Here you can stay updated about our response.
 We are following the University of Wisconsin-Madison Division of Extension guidelines and the state’s Badger Bounce Back plan.
 For the latest information on COVID-19, visit the Wisconsin Department of Health Services or covid19.wisc.edu which contains more information from the University of Wisconsin about plans and response for COVID-19 (coronavirus).

 Due to the COVID-19 virus outbreak and guidelines from Wisconsin Department of Health Services, UW-Madison, and federal agencies, our office will have limited availability and access.
-Our staff are working remotely and many of our events have been postponed.

 EDUCATORS WELCOME – LEAD YOUR CLASS FROM UPHAM WOODS